MicrosoftDocs/dynamics-365-customer-engagement/ce/linkedin/faqs-linkedin.md

 <a name="unable-log-in-to-linkedin-control"> </a>
 **Why am I unable to sign in to LinkedIn with Safari?**
 **Answer:**
-Dynamics 365 doesn't own the sign in of users from the display widget.
+Dynamics 365 doesn't own the sign in of users from the LinkedIn Sales Navigator solution.
 Contact the [LinkedIn Sales Navigator](https://www.linkedin.com/help/sales-navigator/answer/a107028) support to resolve the issue.

 <a name="incorrect-owner-name-displayed"> </a>
 **Why is an incorrect name displayed as the owner of the record instead of my name when I create contact in LinkedIn Sales Navigator?**